carpentries-incubator/reproducible-publications-quarto/setup.md

 - Github account (use existing or create new account)
 - Install Git for Windows (Windows users only)
-- Install R & RStudio (Two separate installations)
+- Install R & RStudio (Two separate installations: if you are on a windows device, you may need Rtools)
+- Install <a href="https://quarto.org/docs/get-started/">Quarto CLI (version 1.2)</a>

 See instructions below for these requirements: